cloud-ark/kubeplus/examples/graphs/README.md

 The Kubernetes resource relationship graphs available in this folder are generated using KubePlus ``kubectl connections`` plugin.

 KubePlus kubectl plugins enable discovery, monitoring and troubleshooting of a Kubernetes cluster.
-You can install them following these steps:
+You can install them following these steps

+Note: Make sure that your Kubernetes version is <= v1.20.0.

 ```
    $ wget https://github.com/cloud-ark/kubeplus/raw/master/kubeplus-kubectl-plugins.tar.gz